 House Dem asks IRS for 6 years of Trump's tax returns, setting up showdown with White House

-A House committee chairman has formally requested the IRS provide six years of President Donald Trump's personal and business tax returns, setting up an inevitable legal showdown with the White House and jumpstarting Democrats' efforts to shed light on the president's finances.
+A House committee chairman has formally requested the IRS provide six years of President Donald Trump's personal and business tax returns, setting up an inevitable legal showdown with the White House and prompting congressional Republicans to warn that tax law was being "weaponized" for political purposes.

 The request Wednesday by Massachusetts Rep. Richard Neal, who heads the tax-writing House Ways and Means Committee, is the first such demand for a sitting president's tax information in 45 years.